-The non-network provider reimbursement amount may be less than the charges billed by the non-network provider.
-If this happens, you are responsible for paying the difference, in addition to any applicable coinsurance and deductible amount, except to the extent the No Surprises Act of 2020 applies.
+If the Surprise billing protections do not apply to a covered non-network benefit, the non-network provider reimbursement amount may be less than the charges billed by the non-network provider.
+If this happens, you are responsible for paying the difference, in addition to any applicable coinsurance and deductible amount.
 Charges in excess of the non-network provider reimbursement amount do not accumulate to your deductible or out-of-pocket maximum.